sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

     faultLocalizationInfo.apply();
   }
 ```

-Finally, we want to visualize our findings.
-In our framework, that is as simple as the code snippet above.
+Finally, we want to visualize our results.
+In our framework, we can simply call the code snippet
+above.
 In the background, the actual `CounterexampleInfo parent`
 is replaced by `faultLocalizationInfo` allowing the `ReportGenerator`
 to access the detailed information.

 To run our algorithm, we have to add it to the `CoreComponentsFactory` contained in the
 package `org.sosy_lab.cpachecker.core`.
-We add a new option called `assumes` and create our new algorithm in case
+We add a new option called `assumes` and create our new
-this option is enabled.
-For this we have to add the following code right before the constructor.
+algorithm in case this option is enabled.
+For this we have to add the following code right before
+the constructor of `CoreComponentsFactory.
 ```java
   @Option(secure = true, name = "assumes", description = "Enable our fault localization technique")
   private boolean assumes = false;